Paul Miles-Kingston

-Paul Kenneth Miles-Kingston (born 8 April 1972, in London, England) is a British director of music, bass singer and organist who achieved fame as a boy soprano classical singer.
+Paul Kenneth Miles-Kingston (born 8 April 1972) is a British director of music, bass singer and organist who achieved fame as a boy soprano classical singer.

 Childhood and singing career

-Paul Miles-Kingston was born in 1972, the son of William Henry Miles-Kingston (1932-1999) and Carole Miles-Lovelock (formerly Miles-Kingston), née Brett (1945-2022).
+Paul Miles-Kingston was born in 1972 in London, England, the son of William Henry Miles-Kingston (1932–1999) and Carole Miles-Lovelock (formerly Miles-Kingston), née Brett (1945–2022).
 He has two brothers.

-Miles-Kingston received his primary education at St Faith’s Primary School, Winchester.
+Miles-Kingston received his primary education at St Faith's Primary School, Winchester.

 In 1982, he won a choral scholarship to Winchester Cathedral Choir.
 While a chorister, he sang many solos in services, broadcasts and oratorios.
 He toured the US and Canada with the choir in 1983, and sang with them at the BBC Proms.
 He won several prizes as a chorister for his solo singing and also for his musical contribution at The Pilgrims' School (the Winchester Cathedral Choir School).

 He achieved success as a treble soloist in Andrew Lloyd Webber's Requiem, appearing with Sarah Brightman, Plácido Domingo and the Winchester Cathedral Choir at the world premiere in New York City and the British premiere in Westminster Abbey.

-Miles-Kingston was awarded a silver disc for the single 'Pie Jesu', which reached number 3 in the charts, and also received gold and platinum discs for the album, which sold over 400,000 copies by 1985 and won a Grammy Award in 1986.
-Jacob Siskind gave this review in Ottawa Citizen of Miles-Kingston's performance on the recording:

-"Paul Miles-Kingston is the superb boy-soprano.
+Miles-Kingston was awarded a silver disc for the single "Pie Jesu", which reached number 3 in the charts, and also received gold and platinum discs for the album, which sold over 400,000 copies by 1985 and won a Grammy Award in 1986.
+Jacob Siskind gave this review in Ottawa Citizen of Miles-Kingston's performance on the recording: "Paul Miles-Kingston is the superb boy-soprano.
 He is so good he may almost give trebles a good name."